James S. Fishkin: Career

 Fishkin earned his BA and Ph.D. in political science from Yale University, and his second Ph.D. in philosophy from King's College, Cambridge University.
 He currently leads the Deliberative Democracy Lab at Stanford University (formerly known as the Center for Deliberative Democracy).
 He has held numerous fellowships, including a Guggenheim fellowship, a fellowship at the Center for Advanced Study in the Behavioral Sciences at Stanford, a fellowship at the Woodrow Wilson International Center for Scholars, and a visiting fellow commoner role at Trinity College, Cambridge.
 Fishkin was elected to the American Academy of Arts and Sciences in 2014.

 Deliberative polling

 The deliberative opinion poll, a concept proposed by Fishkin, involves gathering a representative random sample of people to deliberate on a specific issue.
 Participants are provided with briefing materials, carefully designed to represent all viewpoints in a balanced manner.
 After a day or more of deliberation, they are asked to register their considered opinions.
 These decisions have been used in various contexts such as electing candidates in primaries (e.g., in Greece), recommending policy decisions (e.g., in China and Texas), among other applications.
-It also served as the foundation for "Power and the People," a Channel 4 program on which Fishkin consulted, airing in the UK from 1994 to 1999.
+It also served as the foundation for "The People's Parliament" a Channel 4 program on which Fishkin consulted, airing in the UK from 1994 to 1999.